openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

      1. MicroShift cluster starts

-##### Commit pre-loaded to device is unhealthy, admin wants to stage a different one
+##### Deployment pre-loaded to device is unhealthy, admin wants to stage a different one

-Device was pre-loaded with a commit that includes MicroShift.
+Device was pre-loaded with a deployment that includes MicroShift.
-Because it is the only commit existing on the device, there's nothing to roll back to.
+Because it is the only deployment existing on the device, there's nothing to roll back to.
-To address this, admin wants to stage another commit with MicroShift.
+To address this, admin wants to stage another deployment with MicroShift.

-1. Pre-loaded commit is unhealthy
+1. Pre-loaded deployment is unhealthy
 1. greenboot doesn't perform reboots to heal the device
 1. Admin stops the MicroShift
 1. Admin removes MicroShift's data
-1. Admin stages another commit and reboots the device
+1. Admin stages another deployment and reboots the device
-1. New commit starts
+1. New deployment starts
 1. There is no existing MicroShift's data, it is like first boot, so MicroShift starts the cluster.